-As a condition of any water permit to add a bathroom, additional toilets must be 1.28 gallon per flush high efficiency models, all shower heads must flow at 2.0 gpm, and all faucets must have aerators that restrict the flow to 2.2 gpm.
+As a condition of any water permit to add a Bathroom, additional toilets must be 1.28 gallon per flush high efficiency models, all shower heads must flow at 2.0 gpm, Kitchen, Utility, and Bar sink faucets must have aerators that restrict the flow to 1.8 gpm, and washbasin faucets must have aerators that restrict the flow to 1.2 gpm.
 No credit is given for required retrofits.